 By design, the smallest scheduling entity which is processed and delivered individually is the Member ObsUnitSet (MemberOUS or MOUS).
-QA2 therefore is carried out on individual MOUSs.

-In Cycles 1 and 2, the MOUS contains in almost all cases only one Scheduling Block (SB), even in the case of Total Power Array observations.
+QA2 therefore is carried out on individual MemberOUSs.
+In Cycles 1 and 2, the MemberOUS contains in almost all cases only one Scheduling Block (SB), even in the case of Total Power Array observations.

-Hence, in Cycles 1 and 2, QA2 is carried out together on all the Execution Blocks (EBs) of a single SB corresponding to one MOUS.
-The products for each MOUS are delivered separately, and the delivery of the products for each MOUS is labeled with the MOUS UID.
+Hence, in Cycles 1 and 2, QA2 is carried out together on all the Execution Blocks (EBs) of a single SB corresponding to one MemberOUS.
+The products for each MemberOUS are delivered separately, and the delivery of the products for each MemberOUS is labeled with the MemberOUS UID.

-The MOUSs are organized into Group ObsUnitSets (in short: GroupOUSs).
+The MemberOUSs are organized into Group ObsUnitSets (in short: GroupOUSs).
 In the trivial case there is only one GroupOUS for each Science Goal.
-In Cycles 1 and 2, at most four MOUSs can be in one GroupOUS:
+In Cycles 1 and 2, at most five MemberOUSs can be in one GroupOUS:

-- a) The 12 m Array MemberOUS
+- a) The 12 m Array MemberOUS(s) (up to two)

 - b) The 7 m Array MemberOUS

 - c) The Total Power observation MemberOUS

 - d) The Total Power calibration MemberOUS (may be omitted)